r-gris/gris/README.md

 ## What we have

-* basic methods to build relational table structures to represent objects from vector GIS and convert to / from network models and visualization modesl
+*  build relational table structures representing vector GIS and conversion to network models and visualization models
 * `Branches` and `Primitives` model to link vertices and objects, including coexistence of both models on one structure
-* straightforward conversion methods for OpenGL visualization
+* simplistic raster conversion to OpenGL structures

 ## What we need